riti2409/riti2409/README.md

 ✔️ I am interested in  development and have contributed to some of the open-source organisations .
 I also enjoy doing competitive programming. <br>

-✔️ I have experience in MERN stack .<br>
+✔️ I have experience in MEAN stack .<br>

 ✔️ I have been the participant of  open-source event such as HacktoberFest'20.